ethereumclassic/Awesome-ETC/README.md

 ### Other Projects
 - [Grayscale® Ethereum Classic Trust](https://grayscale.co/ethereum-classic-trust/) - Grayscale Ethereum Classic Trust enables investors to gain exposure to the price movement of ETC through a traditional investment vehicle, without the challenges of buying, storing, and safekeeping ETC.
 - [Portal.Network](https://www.portal.network/) - Blockchain Name Service enables connections with IPFS hash, smart contract, and wallet address.
+- [XAR Network](https://xar.network/) - Xar Network was created from a need of corporate and central banks to use blockchain technology in a private, permissioned space.
+As our feature set grew we noticed consistent cross-over with the decentralized finance ecosystem, so eventually the Xar toolkit grew to a full-fledged decentralized finance toolbox.
+Xar Network offers access to advantages of both purely traditional banking systems and blockchain systems - using blockchain based or decentralized finance (DeFi).

 Note: If your project is not listed, please reach out to the community via the Ethereum Classic [Discord](https://discordapp.com/invite/HW4GckH).